jluby127/jluby127.github.io/galleries/gallery_nonfic.md

 <br>

 There are the field guides, which focus on how to observe from your back yard.
 They include lots of star charts and stories from ancient mythology about the constellations and fast facts about interesting objects.
 These are great for their purpose.
 But by default they require a personal telescope, or at least binoculars.
 These are expensive and not everyone has access to one or can afford their own.
+Plus, many people live in or near cities where light pollution makes the vast majority of interesting objects all but inaccessable and makes someone working through this kind of book maybe feel like they are failing because they can't find the objects the book says are there.

 <br>